On this page:

 - Official transcripts from all undergraduate and graduate institutions attended, even if a degree was not awarded.
 (This includes Wright State University transcripts.)
 Transcript request forms are available from PSYCAS during the application completion process.
 All official transcripts should be sent directly to PSYCAS.

 - Three (3) professional letters of recommendation submitted through the PSYCAS application portal.
+We strongly recommend that the letters of recommendation are written by doctoral-level professionals.

 - A diversity statement.
-(Approximately 500 words)
+(Approximately 500 words; see instructions below)

 - A personal statement.
-(Approximately 500 words)
+(Approximately 500 words; see instructions below)

 - A curriculum vitae (CV) or résumé.